Expertek/expertekio-jwt-lambda-identity-example-node/README.md

 ## Local testing

 You can test the handler locally.
-You just need to obtain a valid JWT access token to perform the test.
+First, set the fully qualfied package ID of the package you're testing (for example, `expertek/example`) in the `.env` file contained here.
+Then, you need to obtain a valid JWT access token to perform the test.
 The easiest way to do this is to set up a Lambda function that logs inbound headers (you can just modify the example here to do that), set up a proxy route in `expiora`, and call it from `expiort` or an extension.
 Then check the logged header output and use the provided token.
 Note that proxy router tokens are short lived, so you'll need to grab it when you're ready to test.